 How I love the beautiful nights at the end of Summer.
-The growing moon above is beckoning us to gather a few more sun rays and a couple more days at the beach, to store within for the approaching cold of winter.
-In a few days, the full moon of the month of Elul will hang in the night’s sky.
-It will be the last full moon of summer.
+The sliver of the moon above is beckoning us to gather a few more sun rays and a couple more days at the beach, to store within for the approaching cold of winter.
+In a few days, on September 1st, the new moon of the month of Elul will hang in the night’s sky.
+It will be the last new moon before Rosh Hashana.

 The invitation of the Jewish New Year is to truly have a fresh start; to review, organize and prioritize our lives and how we spend our time.
 To make amends, forgive, release, mend and at the end of this have a plan of intentions and goals to return to the home of our soul.
 A return to our true kind and loving nature.
 All this important work is necessary in order to clear a new path of hope to an inspired and meaningful life in the future.
 To truly clear a new path we must pass through the gates of forgiveness; forgiving the hope for a better past.
 It’s time to release and move on.

 Elul the month preceding the New Year, invites us to spent time at the wellspring of our hearts remembering what we love, what is important to us and what brings us alive.
 When we remember our authentic soul and long to return, we feel the strong pull of our desire to live authentically.
 Even when it’s hard to manage through the work of forgiveness, the sweet memory and feeling of being whole with ourselves and in the world, encourages us to do the work.
 We trust our stamina and commitment to do the work of forgiveness so we could live our highest aspirations and honor the desires of our hearts more each day.